Introduction to prop making for film, TV, theatre and display

 - Sculpting in a variety of different materials

 What will I achieve?

 By the end of this course you should be able to...

-- Understand the concept of fabrication and manipulation of various materials.
+- Understand the importance of experimentation and record keeping.

 What level is the course and do I need any particular skills?